 Earlier this December, the Bahá’ís of Aurora sought to engage as many folks as possible in its latest project.
 Volunteers coordinated the collection of non-perishable foods from donors across the Aurora region and dropped them off at the Aurora Food Pantry on Saturday, December 12th, in time for the holidays.

 To involve the very young in this worthwhile service, the brown bags were painted by the Children’s groups before they were distributed to friends and neighbours.

 To volunteer in future projects, please reach out to email@example.com.

-Trails in Aurora have helped locals stay active and keep positive during a time of great restrictions.
+Trails in Aurora have helped locals stay physically active and keep a positive mental attitude during a time of mandated restrictions.
 So, the members of the Baha’i community organized a neighbourhood-centred activity for volunteers to gather across different neighbourhoods and parks to collect trash and articles left by other users.
 On Saturday, October 3rd, volunteers walked along planned routes and filled up bags that were provided by the Town of Aurora.
 While maintaining social distancing, many passerbys applauded their actions and announced they will do the same on their paths.
 To join us next time, click here.